If your UAE-based business has revenue above AED 375,000 of taxable supplies over the last 12 months, you are probably required to register for VAT.

 A zero-rated supply is different from an exempt supply, although VAT is not charged on either of them.
 A business that provides zero-rated supplies must apply the AED 375,000 threshold and register if taxable turnover exceeds this.

 Where businesses make supplies that are a mix of taxable and exempt, or a mix of standard VAT and zero-rated VAT, or indeed, a mix of all three, they must carefully calculate their position regarding the VAT registration threshold.

 Implications of VAT registration

 The advantage of being registered for VAT is that you can recover VAT on any costs your business has incurred.
-This is because VAT is a value added tax, meaning it’s only a tax on the benefit to the consumer.
-Your role as a business is to collect this tax on behalf of the government, and you can offset what you collect against what you’ve paid in tax on purchases.
+This is because VAT is a value-added tax, meaning it's only a tax on the benefit to the consumer.
+Your role as a business is to collect this tax on behalf of the government, and you can offset what you collect against what you've paid in tax on purchases.

-It is important that you maintain detailed accounting records of all income and costs and the associated VAT.
+You must maintain detailed accounting records of all income and costs and the associated VAT.
 This detailed bookkeeping helps ensure that your VAT reporting is as accurate as possible.

 You will be required to report on the VAT charged and recovered on a regular basis, using VAT returns.

 We provide a service that assists UAE businesses with the VAT registration process and their ongoing VAT accounting and reporting.